Early Intervention and Education Program

 - Marijuana Assessment : A Marijuana Assessment consists of two individual appointments with a staff member from the Alcohol and Drug Education program.
 Additionally, you must comply with all recommendations made as a result of your participation in the program.

-- MIM (Marijuana Intervention Meeting) is a weekly education/counseling group that helps students identify and implement safer, healthier choices regarding marijuana use.
-The MIM format is a 10-session program with a curriculum that focuses on self-awareness, personal responsibility, self-motivation, and the identification and restoration of personal values that have been affected by and cause marijuana abuse.
-The MIM group is facilitated by local treatment providers who are licensed and trained in substance abuse and mental-health disciplines.
+- MIM (Marijuana Intervention Meeting) is a weekly education/counseling session that helps students identify and implement safer, healthier choices regarding marijuana use.
+The MIM format consists of 5 individual sessions with a MIM clinician.
+The curriculum focuses on self-awareness, personal responsibility, self-motivation, and the identification and restoration of personal values that have been affected by and cause marijuana abuse.
+The MIM meeting is facilitated by local treatment providers who are licensed and trained in substance abuse and mental-health disciplines.
 The MIM counselors work in the Boston community and are not Boston College administrators.

 If you have been sanctioned to complete one of our educational programs, please register at the appropriate link above.